Fliplet/fliplet-cli/docs/API/helpers/dynamic-components.md

 ---

-## List repeater
+## Repeater

 ### Data binding

-The List repeater component declares its own context under the `row` attribute.
+The repeater component declares its own context under the `row` attribute.
 The example below demonstrates a helper that renders data from the `Name` column of a Data Source Entry.
-The helper reads the `row` context data from the List repeater component, which loops through an array of records.
+The helper reads the `row` context data from the repeater component, which loops through an array of records.

 ```js
 Fliplet.Helper({